Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical Uncertainty: Introduction

 \section{Introduction}

 How should social scientists understand and communicate the uncertainty of statistically estimated causal effects?
-They usually use a specific decision threshold of a \textit{p}-value or confidence/credible interval and conclude whether a causal effect is significant or not, meaning it is not (practically) null \autocite{Gross2015, Kruschke2018a}.
+It is common to use a specific decision threshold of a \textit{p}-value or confidence/credible interval (usually a p-value of 5\% and a 95\% interval) to conclude whether a causal effect is significant or not.
 While convenient to make categorical decisions, the significance-vs.-insignificance dichotomy leads us to overlook the full nuance of the statistical measure of uncertainty.
 This is because uncertainty is the degree of confidence and, therefore, a continuous scale.
-The dichotomy is also associated with problems such as \textit{p}-hacking, publication bias, and seeing statistical insignificance as evidence for the null hypothesis \autocite[e.g., see][]{Amrhein2019, Esarey2016, Gerber2008, McShane2016, McShane2017, Simonsohn2014}.
-While these cited articles discuss these problems stemming from the Frequentist Null Hypothesis Significance Testing, Bayesian inference is equally susceptible to the same issues if a specific decision threshold is used to interpret a posterior distribution.

-Behavioral research suggests both researchers and decision makers understand uncertainty more appropriately if it is presented as a numerical, continuous scale rather than as a verbal, discrete scale \autocite{Budescu2014, Friedman2018, Jenkins2018, McShane2016, McShane2017, Mislavsky2021}.
-If researchers are interested in estimating a causal effect, the natural quantity of uncertainty is the probability of an effect, i.e., the probability that a causal factor affects the outcome of interest.
-Probability is an intuitive quantity and used in everyday life, for example, in a weather forecast for the chance of rain.
-The probability of an effect can be computed by a posterior distribution estimated by Bayesian statistics \autocite[or, if appropriate, by a pseudo-Bayesian, confidence distribution; see][]{Wood2019}.